Vikrantkaulge/Automated-AWS-Resource-Monitoring-and-Reporting-Using-Shell-Scripting-and-AWS-CLI/README.md

  - aws configure
 - Enter your AWS Access Key ID, Secret Access Key, Default region name, and Default output format (e.g., json or text).
 ## Create a new file using vim:
--vim shellscript.sh
+- vim shellscript.sh
--Copy the code from the repository and paste it into the shellscript.sh file.
+- Copy the code from the repository and paste it into the shellscript.sh file.
 Save the file by pressing Esc followed by :wq.
 ## Check the Output
 The script will generate a report file with the resource usage details (e.g., number of active EC2 instances, IAM users, etc.).